Operatiën en Inlichtingen

 could then call a special telephone number in The Hague

-to verify a password that was present on a separate card.
+to verify a password that was specified on a separate card.

 O&I was able to carry out its duties more or less undisturbed throughout